macdonaldojong/PBL7_DEVOPS-TOOLING-WEBSITE-SOLUTION/DEVOPS TOOLING WEBSITE SOLUTION.md

 sudo systemctl restart nfs-server.service

+##### Step 4: Export the mounts for webservers’ subnet cidr to connect as clients
-##### Find the subnet CIDR of the NFS server and allow access to clients within the same subnet:
+Find the subnet CIDR of the NFS server and allow access to clients within the same subnet:
 ```
 sudo vi /etc/exports